Nickchapman3773/Uranium-Fever/README.md

 - SSD required.
 NVMe SSD recommended.
 Due to the nature of Wabbajack downloads and compilation, 150+gb of free space is required.

 > [!note]
-> - An optional Clean Up step is discussed below for those concerned about the large installation size.
+> - An Optional Clean Up step is discussed below for those concerned about the large installation size.
-> - An optional Performance Profile is discussed below for those with weaker computers.
+> - An Optional Performance Profile is discussed below for those with weaker computers.

 # <p align=center>Setup Instructions</p>
 ## Creating Appropriate File Paths